 - By Emily Gurnon

-An alarming editorial in London’s Telegraph newspaper on Tuesday said a team of 31 dementia experts have warned that microbes — including the viruses that cause cold sores and chlamydia — could cause Alzheimer’s disease.
+An alarming editorial in London’s Telegraph newspaper in March said a team of 31 dementia experts have warned that microbes — including the viruses that cause cold sores and chlamydia — could cause Alzheimer’s disease.

 “We are saying there is incontrovertible evidence that Alzheimer’s disease has a dormant microbial component,” Professor Douglas Kell of the University of Manchester’s School of Chemistry was quoted as saying.
 “We can’t keep ignoring all of the evidence.”